pcgrisha/docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.md

 ### Sharing ready-to-publish drafts

 Our blog content is formatted in Markdown, and rendered as html thanks to Jekyll.
 You can submit your blog post draft in one of three ways
-- Email your blog post draft to community[at]carpentries[dot]org, or submit it through [this form](https://docs.google.com/forms/d/e/1FAIpQLSeiu5NzJsLxYueaQrNn_qKbaa5JR2Sz12CeCRyedKQxwb54Dw/viewform) and one of the team will follow up with you to get it published. (<mark>low time requirement</mark>)
+1. Email your blog post draft to community[at]carpentries[dot]org, or submit it through [this form](https://docs.google.com/forms/d/e/1FAIpQLSeiu5NzJsLxYueaQrNn_qKbaa5JR2Sz12CeCRyedKQxwb54Dw/viewform) and one of the team will follow up with you to get it published. (<mark>low time requirement</mark>)

-If you wish to submit a blog post about your favourite tool or workflow, you can submit the post through [this form](https://docs.google.com/forms/d/e/1FAIpQLSeiu5NzJsLxYueaQrNn_qKbaa5JR2Sz12CeCRyedKQxwb54Dw/viewform) and we will post it on the blog for you.

-- Create a [CodiMD](https://codimd.carpentries.org/) file, convert your post to Markdown [[see Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)], add a YAML header to the top of your Markdown file, open an issue in The Carpentries blog GitHub repository with new post appended to the issue title.
+2. Create a [CodiMD](https://codimd.carpentries.org/) file, convert your post to Markdown [[see Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)], add a YAML header to the top of your Markdown file, open an issue in The Carpentries blog GitHub repository with new post appended to the issue title.
 One of the team will help get it published. (<mark>moderate-time requirement</mark>)

-- Convert your post to Markdown [[see Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)], add a YAML header to the top of your Markdown file, and submit a Pull Request to The Carpentries blog GitHub repository (<mark>more tasking</mark>).
+3. Convert your post to Markdown [[see Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)], add a YAML header to the top of your Markdown file, and submit a Pull Request to The Carpentries blog GitHub repository (<mark>more tasking</mark>).

 Read below and find out how to contribute a blog post to